-- 1. HH Pre-Audit Questionnaire
+- 1. VOAGH Pre-Audit Questionnaire

-- 2. PP 700.33 Investigations
+- 2. Policy 700.33 Investigations

-- 3. Investigator Curriculum

-- 4. Investigator Certification

-- 5. Interviews with the following:
+- 3. Interviews with the following:

 - a.
 Staff (Specialized/Random)

 Policy and interviews address the requirement of this standard.
 The evidence standard is a preponderance of the evidence in determining whether allegations of sexual abuse/sexual harassment are substantiated.
-When interviewed, the investigator was aware of the evidence standard.